 The RFC worked well as far as it went.
-For a while, the overall rate of bank failure fell from 70 to 1 per week and it saved one major Chicago bank (Central Republic).
+For a while, the overall rate of bank failure fell from 70 to 1 per week and it saved one major Chicago bank, Central Republic.
 However, it wasn’t enough to turn around the overall economy and it didn’t start until early 1932, late in Hoover’s presidency.
 Bank failures were on the rise again by the time he left office.
 Still, the idea of government investing in, rather than simply bailing out, companies had a lasting impact.
 The TARP bank “bailouts” and General Motors’ bankruptcy re-organization of 2008-9 operated on that same principle.
 In both cases, the government earned its money back.
 In some ways, Hoover was less like his Republican predecessors Harding and Coolidge than he was his successor, Democrat Franklin Roosevelt, except that Hoover’s stimulus packages never got off the ground because of an obstinate Congress and the RFC was “too little, too late.”

 Bonus Army March

 The most famous Hoovervilles were in Washington, D.C.
 In the Bonus Army March, WWI veterans came to the capital demanding early payment of bonuses due 13 years later, in 1945 (see video below).
+There were ~ 17k vets but, with their families, the group numbered ~ 43k.
 They camped out on the Mall and in Anacostia Flats across the Potomac River while Congress debated the matter.
-The House of Representatives passed a resolution authorizing the payments but the Senate blocked it.
+The House of Representatives passed a resolution authorizing the payments but the Senate blocked it, explaining that the government didn’t have a $2 billion surplus on hand (~$38 billion today).
 Hoover ordered them evicted, which the police and Army did (see photo at the top of the chapter).
-Young soldiers burned encampments and turned fire-hoses on their older veteran counterparts.
-Can you imagine such a scenario today, with the military attacking and burning down the camps of veterans?
-The veterans got their bonuses in 1936 when Congress passed an early payment over Franklin Roosevelt’s veto.
-In 1932, though, that same Franklin Roosevelt benefitted from the fiasco.
-He was the Democratic candidate running against Hoover that fall.
-When the Army went into the camps, Roosevelt told an aid, “I’ve just won the election.”
+Led by Douglas MacArthur, young soldiers with bayonets affixed burned and trampled encampments and turned fire-hoses and tear gas on their older veteran counterparts.
+MacArthur’s aid, future two-term president Dwight Eisenhower, tried to talk him out of it, saying “I told that dumb [S.O.B.] not to go down there.”
+A decade later, “Mac” and “Ike” led WWII Army troops in the Pacific and Europe, respectively.

 Optional Viewing & Reading: